Ice Hockey Stadium of Dunaújváros

 The ice curling rink opened again in the winter season as free entertainment and sport center in 2002.
 The Hungary men's national ice hockey team played matches with China, Great Britain, Norway, Romania, Denmark in 2002 at the Ice Hockey World Cup.
 Dunaujvaros's Sport Center Complex, which contains the Football Stadium, the Handball Gymnasium, the Ice Hockey Stadium are connected to each other with roads in a Green Area.
 Ice Hall's main building has blue roof, which is underpinned with metal columns, the entrance is yellow similar with the window frames, the walls got grey colour-washing.
 Just to step in the building, there is a foreground with the cash register, the doors bound it.
 After the doors the visitor can approach the first floor, stares are there, or the ice skating rink, that is enclosed by a transparent plastic Plexiglas wall around the ice and parallel with the Plexiglas wall there is a corridor with a long bench, close to it hallmark a dressing room.
 The nearby Football Stadium of Dunaujvaros approximately twenty-five meters away from the Ice Hockey Stadium, the latter is one meter below if we observe the terrain, between them there some stares and a fence plant.

 There is a relative modern lighting technology system inside the hall's ceiling, the chairs made from plastic.
 Stadium was built with the southern eastern entrance door, there is another one from the northern west side of the building, and another one at the longitudinal of it which goes directly to the dressing room of the players.

-Some of the most finish strong, successful ice hockey players subjugated to France and Sweden by name Viktor Szelig (2006), Marton Vas (1997), Janos Vas (2000), Akos Agardy.
-Conversely there were a lot of foreign legionnaire from Russia, Canada, Slovakia, for instance the Canadian Kurt MacSweyn, the Russian Dimitri Tyeplakov.
-Igor Slivinsky was a Ukrainian foreign legionnaire.

 The Ice Hockey Stadium of Dunaújváros has a buffet for refreshments and four big electronic displays in a square format for the match actual result.
 There are five chair lines at the grandstand.
 In the city center the government usually builds up a little uncovered skating rink in December every year.
 There are other ice hockey stadiums in Hungary, to go not so far the ice funs can skate in Székesfehérvár, Fejér County, Paks (Tolna County), Kaposvár and Budapest.